 "The inscription is on a pillar of hard reddish stone standing on a worn lotus-shaped base of some softer light-coloured stone against the east wall of the great temple of Bsam-yas (Samye) a little to the south of the main entrance.
 It is remarkably well preserved.”

-hopefully this provides some of the inspiration for the Padmaloka Stambha.
-An attempt to create a supportive and longer-form way of keeping up to date with news, retreats, developments and communal life at Padmaloka.
+Hopefully this provides some of the inspiration for the Padmaloka Stambha.
+An attempt to create a supportive and slightly longer-form way of keeping up to date with news, retreats, developments and communal life at Padmaloka.

-This has previously been achieved using social media, however, given its highly addictive, short-form and increasingly politicised nature, it seemed that an independent column or blog may be a better way to connecti and share community life with those whom we serve here on retreat, the wider Sangha and those interested in Triratna Buddhism.
+This has previously been achieved using social media, however, given it's highly addictive and increasingly politicised nature, it seemed that an independent column or blog may be a better way to connect and share community life with those whom we serve here on retreat, the wider Sangha and others interested in Triratna Buddhism.

-The Stambha will aim to include a handwritten article of around a 7-minute read, some photographs, designs or artwork, and a video or two.
-It will also include signposts for upcoming categorised by commitment to the Triratna Buddhist Order.
-All in all this will be around 10-12 minutes of content, posted on the 1st of every month.
-This will mainly be undertaken by myself, Sebastion, the Guestmaster at Padmaloka, though other members of the community will be able to add to the platform if they wish.
+The Stambha will aim to include a handwritten article of around a 7 minute read, some photographs from life here, designs or artwork from the community, and a video or two.
+It will also include signposts for upcoming events categorised into Open, Going for Refuge and Order rereats that correspond with comittment to the Triratna Buddhist Order. this will be posted on or around the 1st of every month.
+This will mainly be undertaken by myself, Sebastion, the Guestmaster at Padmaloka, although other members of the community will be able to add to the platform if they wish.

 We will leave up our current social media accounts, to serve as an archive and a signpost to the Stambha, and email notifications will be available, please sign up to this here:

-One of the most impressive things about Padmaloka right now, are the transformations that have taken place in the Garden since James Mildren began life here as Gardener.
-James has been applying himself methodically, intelligently and with the Virya of several men to beautify the gardens.
+One of the most impressive and beautiful things about Padmaloka at this time are the transformations that have taken place in the garden since James Mildren began here as the Gardener.
+James has been applying himself methodically, intelligently, diligently and with the Virya of several humans to beautify the gardens.
 He has done this by gathering a Sangha of keen, green thumbed (and sometimes chainsaw wielding) Gardeners, of varying levels of experience.
-Who have all offered their time and energy to help James serve Padmaloka, and those who come here, most notable during two gardening weeks James hosted over the winter months.
+They have all offered their time and energy to help James serve Padmaloka, and those who come here.
+This was most notable during two gardening weeks James hosted over the winter months, felling, clearing and processing, making way for the spring eruption of life.

-Look out if you visit for a more tamed and well-managed woodland, cherry wood benches, coppiced hazel, opened up vistas, woodchip paths, re-bedded rose-beds and wildflower meadows.
+Look out if you visit this summer for a much better managed woodland, cherry wood benches, coppiced hazel, opened up vistas, woodchipped paths, re-bedded rose-beds and wildflower meadows.

 What is most beautiful about watching James at work is how friendly and caring he is for the men who help in the garden.
 Whether on a work morning during retreat, the Gardening weeks or with regular volunteers, he is constantly rejoicing in their efforts around the dinner table and is diligently attentive to them.
 Making sure they get the most out of the work.